Sustainability

 Sustainability in Products

-Sustainable cleaning products use many resources such as energy, water and other materials in all phases of their life cycle.
-These phases include manufacture, transportation, and storage of the product in addition to the disposal of the product and its packaging.
-Sustainability initiatives seek to increase the overall efficiency of resource usage throughout the product’s life cycle.
-For example, a new process that reduced the energy needed to manufacture a product wouldn’t be sustainable if it also increased the energy needed to transport and use the product by more than the energy saved in its manufacture.
-Life cycle analysis (LCA) is a technique that studies the total resources that a product requires, which consist of the following:
+Sustainable cleaning products draw on energy, water, and other materials at every phase of their life cycle — manufacture, transportation, storage, and finally the disposal of the product and its packaging.
+The goal of sustainability is to raise the overall efficiency of resource use across all of those phases, not just one of them.
+A new process that cut the energy needed to manufacture a product would not count as sustainable if it pushed up the energy needed to ship and use it by more than it saved.
+Life cycle analysis (LCA) is the technique used to study the total resources a product requires, which break down into:

 - Raw materials